-To understand why natural gas is poised to become an even more predominant fuel in the 21st century, one has to also understand how the world is getting richer.
+Natural gas is poised to become an even more predominant fuel in the 21st century because the global economy is expanding and energy is a key driver in this economic success story.
 This is especially true across large parts of Asia and China where, in a relatively short time, millions of people joined the ranks of the middle class.
-This economic expansion is igniting unprecedented consumption of energy as people tap some of their disposable income to purchase automobiles, refrigerators, or televisions, all of which require energy to operate.
-More and more of that energy is slated to come from natural gas, whether it be used to fuel power generation plants or even trucks and buses in the form of liquefied natural gas or compressed natural gas.
+This economic expansion is igniting unprecedented consumption of energy as people are improving their households, health, safety, and being empowered to realize their potential.
+More and more of that energy is slated to come from natural gas, because it is a low-emissions and versatile fuel capable of not only powering homes, but also utilities and transportation in the form of liquefied natural gas or compressed natural gas.

 In a world characterized by increasing prosperity, growing energy use, and an expanding push to cut greenhouse gas emissions, natural gas will be one of the most important sources of energy to meet the needs of the future.
-Through six charts we show some of the economic and demographic trends that will drive demand for natural gas over the next quarter century.
+Through a series of charts we show some of the economic and demographic trends that will drive demand for natural gas over the next quarter century.

 Rising living standards means rising consumption

+By 2040, world population is expected to reach 9.2 billion people, up from 7.4 billion today.
 Between 2014 and 2040 global GDP will more than double.
-Rising incomes means rising consumption as new members of the middle class buy goods like refrigerators, televisions, and automobiles.
+Rising incomes means rising consumption as new members of the middle class require more energy to power applications from lighting, to home appliances, global e-commerce and digital services.
 All of these require energy to produce, transport and operate—energy that more and more will be supplied by natural gas.

 The world will consume more energy